-I’ve only been at this Mommy thing for four months now.
+I’ve only been at this Mommy thing for two years + some change now.
 And in that time I’ve seen my son move from newborn diapers all the way up to Stage 2 (we cloth diaper, but we use disposables at night since he sleeps 8-9 hours at a time − you won’t hear me complaining!), outgrow a bassinet within the blink of an eye, and outgrow an outfit after only one wear.

 It’s amazing how quickly these little guys morph into slightly bigger guys until you turn around one day and they seem to be so grown up.

 And as they grow, they need things.
 Or maybe need is too strong of a word for things like the Evenflo Exersaucer Triple Fun Active Learning Center.